Single-source-class interpretation of the diffuse astrophysical neutrino flux: Introduction

 Our approach produces realistic neutrino spectra and flavor compositions from $p\gamma$ interactions, but does not address the normalization -- which depends on additional parameters, such as proton luminosity, optical thickness to $p\gamma$ interactions and source density distribution.
 In this sense, we are taking an agnostic viewpoint with respect to any astrophysics-motivated source class, focusing rather on the general question: can the neutrino spectral break be described by a single source class and, if so, what source physical properties could produce it?
 We will also discuss how predictions for future instruments may discriminate different degenerate solutions.
 Our approach fills the gap between empirical fit models used by the experimental collaborations and more sophisticated theoretical astrophysical source models, which require more ingredients.

 We structure the paper as follows: in Sec.~\ref{sec:methods}, we present the main properties of the thermal model adopted, discuss the neutrino production, and describe the statistical analysis we perform.
 In Sec.~\ref{sec:fitresults}, we collect the results of this analysis, discussing the favored explanations for a spectral break, and in Sec.~\ref{sec:predictions} we consider possible future observables which might help discriminate between these different explanations for the break.
 Finally, in Sec.~\ref{sec:discussion} we discuss our results in the wider context and the limitations of our approach, and we summarize our conclusions in Sec.~\ref{sec:summary}.
-Throughout this work, we use Gaussian units as conventional in astrophysics, where $c$ is the speed of light.
+Throughout this work, we use Gaussian units as conventional in astrophysics, where $c$ is the speed of light, but the Boltzmann constant is assumed to be $k_B=1$ (temperatures in $eV$).